DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "Kai, what Jeanne says?"

 "Even I got nothing from her.
-Suspicious, a secret from both me and Saki...?
+That's suspicious: a secret from both me and Saki...?
-Hey, Kai, could it be are you gotten in some <span title="Sounds more fun this way">forbidden</span> relationships with Jeanne!?"
+Hey, Kai, could it be you are into some <span title="Sounds more fun this way">forbidden</span> relationships with Jeanne!?"

 "Hold on" - said Kai and extended his hand to stop them.